Does your toddler or baby need help sleeping through the night?

 These techniques work for babies, toddlers and even preschoolers that are struggling with staying asleep at night.

-And there’s some exciting news I want to share with you!
+But before we dig in, I have some REALLY exciting news to share with you!

-If you’re struggling with your toddler sleeping at night, you also amy be struggling with your toddler taking naps — right?
+If you’re struggling with your toddler sleeping at night, you also may be struggling with your toddler taking naps too — right?